cheqd/product/product-essentials/roadmap/cosmos-and-web-3.0.md

 #### Circulating Supply

-Likewise these sites require the circ. supply of tokens in the primary token denomination.
+Likewise these sites require the circulating supply of tokens in the primary token denomination.
 This figure is not available from any Cosmos SDK API, because the criteria for determining circulating vs "non-circulating" accounts is defined by CoinMarketCap

 This API calculates the circulating supply by subtracting the account balances of a defined list of wallet addresses ("circulating supply watchlist").